EfforiaKnight/fishfzf/README.md

 * Required fish version: `>=2.4.0`
 * Compatible fzf versions: `>0.11.3`

+## Changes from original [fzf]
+* What you type* prior to pressing fzf-shortcut (i.e. ctrl-f) will be part of the initial quary.
+* When using find-file (non-legacy: ctrl-f) or locate (ctrl-s) if the first tokken in the commandline is executable, it will be omitted from the initial quary and rest tokkens in the commandline will be in the initial quary if any.

 ## Additional tools
 * [tmux] - terminal multiplexer
 * [rougify] - colored peview